sungwoncho/factory-boy/README.md

 Insert a new document to the collection using the given factory.

 Previously defined attributes can be overwritten.
-Returns the `_id` of the inserted document.
+Returns the inserted document.

 ```javascript
 var postId = FactoryBoy.create('post');